UTDNebula/website/docs/maintainers/Nebula API/api-documentation.md

 search: true
 highlight_theme: darkula
 headingLevel: 2
+sidebar_position: 8
 ---

 <h1 id="nebula-labs-api">Nebula Labs API v0.1.0</h1>

+This is the full open API Specification.
+If you want to know something about the API and weren't able to find it elsewhere in our documentation, you should be able to find it here, just with less examples and detail.

+If there is an issue or you are still unable to find what you are looking forward, please reach out to engineering@utdnebula.com

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.